nan0web/co/README.md

 ### Basic Message

-Messages contain body and time when they were created
+Messages contain body and time when they were created.

 How to create a Message instance from string?
 ```js